sshuair/awesome-gis/README.md

 - [Factual]( https://www.factual.com/) - A company provides the best location data for mobile advertising, mobile apps, and enterprise solutions.
 - [NextGIS](http://nextgis.com/) - A cloud geospatial service that allows you to create web GIS right in the browser
 - [Magrit](http://magrit.cnrs.fr/) - Thematic cartography, free and open-source.
+- [Wigle](https://wigle.net/) - A website for collecting information about the different wireless hotspots around the world.

 ## Conference & Communities